cbteeple/docs/docs/robot/robot-commands.md

 ### Generating URDFs from xacros

-For example, in the [unviersal_robots](https://github.com/ros-industrial/universal_robot) package, inside "ur_e_description", ther are several urdf xacros.
+For example, in the [unviersal_robots](https://github.com/ros-industrial/universal_robot) package, inside "ur_e_description", there are several urdf xacros.
 To generate a plain URDF from these, just use:

 `rosrun xacro xacro --inorder -o ur5e_robot.urdf ur5e_robot.urdf.xacro`